sgorgun/binary-tree-traversal-task-python/README.md

 a = TreeNode(value=2, left=b, right=c)
 ```

-## Problem 1: Check whether two trees are the same
+### Exercise 1: Check whether two trees are the same

 Given the roots of two binary trees `p` and `q`, write a function to check if they are the same or not.